thechangelog/show-notes/gotime/go-time-44.md

 ### Free Software Friday!

-Each week on the show we give a shout out to an open source project or community (or maintainer) that's made an impact in our day to day developer lives.
+Each week on the show we give a shoutout to an open source project or community (or maintainer) that's made an impact in our day to day developer lives.

 - Carlisia - [changelog.com](https://github.com/thechangelog/changelog.com)
 - Brian - [Buffalo](http://gobuffalo.io/docs/getting-started)